Typefacers/bug/README.md

 - **React 19**: For building a user interface that could've been static HTML
 - **TypeScript**: Because JavaScript wasn't confusing enough
 - **Tailwind CSS**: Why write 10 lines of CSS when you can write 100 class names?
+- **React95**: Styled-components in a trench coat cosplaying as Windows 95 itself
 - **Radix UI**: Premium headless components for basic HTML elements
 - **D3.js**: Nuclear-powered charting library for displaying 5 data points
 - **Framer Motion**: Hollywood-grade animations for hover effects